This is one of those posts I hope my son never reads. Sorry, buddy.

 So what to do?

-I reached out to Kinderling’s mothercraft nurse Chris Minogue who told me not to panic.
+I reached out to Babyology’s mothercraft nurse, Chris Minogue, who told me not to panic.

 Can’t deny my relief there.

 - Ask him if he’s ready.
 Something like: “Hey tonight, shall we try no nappy?”
-If he’s dead against it, keep asking.
+If he’s dead against it, try again the next night.
 If he’s okay to go, don’t ask again and just fire away.

 - Get strict on visiting the toilet before bedtime.
-Twice sometimes (depending on how long bedtime takes #knowwhatimean?
+Twice sometimes, depending on how long your bedtime routine takes.